The best left-handed mouse for gaming

 (Image credit: Razer and Logitech)

 Left-handed mice are sometimes hard to track down.
 So many options out there are only made for right-handed users; you might not even realize there were left-handed mice out there.
 For that reason, many lefties have buckled under the pressure and learned to use one of the best gaming mice designed for right-handed folk.
-That's cool an all, but if you're committed to leftie life then you've come to the right place.
+That's cool and all, but if you're committed to leftie life then you've come to the right place.

-Though options are limited, there are still a handful of excellent gaming mice for lefties.
 You might notice that left-hander versions of some mice have lower stock and, in some cases, might be a hair more expensive at retail (I call it a lefty tax).
 So make sure to also look into ambidextrous mice by popular manufacturers like Razer, Logitech, and Corsair.
-They have fewer features, but they are comfortable to use, and the buttons can be customized to your liking.
+They have fewer features but are comfortable to use, and the buttons can be customized to your liking.

-Best left-handed gaming mouse
+Best wireless left-handed gaming mouse

 1. Logitech G903 Lightspeed